marlowe-contrib/marlowe-oracle-service/docs/guide-to-implement-off-chain-for-a-new-oracle.md

 ## Querying the prices

-The last module that we will have to modify is the [Feed module](../src/feed.ts).
+The last module that we will have to modify is the [feed module](../src/feed.ts).
 This module is responsible for querying the blockchain to find the UTxOs that hold the price information for every decentralized oracle.

 The implementation of this module will also have some boilerplate code like the previous modules, but there is one part that might take some more thought: the parsing and decoding of the datum that holds the price information.
 This might be fairly easy or difficult depending on the format of the datum, but in the implementation we propose there is a strategy that can work to parse any datum.